bmarsh9/spate/index.md

 <img src="images/spate_debug.PNG" alt="" class="inline"/>

+##### Setting up developer workspace

+The below steps will show you how to set up the minimal dev environment to edit the code of the specific containers.
+We will run everything in the foreground and use the Flask dev server so that your changes reload.

+For `spate-ui` container:
+1. You will need a postgresql database set up.
+You can either install it on your local machine or start one via docker (and proxy it).
+I prefer the local machine set up.
+I just run `sudo apt install postgresql postgresql-contrib` to install it.
+Then I run `bash setup_db.sh db1` (found in `spate/server_config`) to set up the database.
+2. After the database/roles are set up, I need to run `export SQLALCHEMY_DATABASE_URL="postgresql://db1:db1@localhost/db1"`
+3. Run `python3 manage.py init_db` to set up the tables
+4. Run `python3 manage.py runserver -h 0.0.0.0` and the `spate-ui` web server will start on `http://<your-ip>:5000`

+For `spate-ingress` container:
+1. Steps 1-3 in `spate-ui` should already be complete.
+2. Run `flask run -h 0.0.0.0 -p 5001` from `spate/spate_ingress` and `spate-ingress` web server will start on `http:<your-ip>:5001`

+For `spate-poller` and `spate-cron`:
+1. Steps 1-3 in `spate-ui` should already be complete.
+2. Run `python3 app.py`

 ##### Service status
 You can check the status of the deployment by viewing the "Status" page